You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 17. Paddington Merch from the Paddington Station Shop

-You can get all kinds of PPaddington merchandise from the Paddington Bear shop at – where else – Paddington Station.
-Books, stuffed animals, clothing, and a lot more.
+You can get all kinds of Paddington merchandise from the Paddington Bear shop there.
+I've seen books, stuffed animals, clothing, luggage, and more.

 18. British Riding Clothing from Barbour

-Head to Barbour on Regent Street for waxed jackets, tweed, and outdoor attire that will have you looking ready for a fox hunt on an ancestral estate.
+Barbour on Regent Street is THE place for waxed jackets, tweed, and outdoor attire that will have you looking ready for a fox hunt on an ancestral estate.

 19. An Umbrella from James Smith & Sons

-So, what better way to commemorate your visit than with a beautifully crafted umbrella?
+And what better way to commemorate your visit to our rainy city than with a beautifully crafted umbrella to take home?

 Sure, you can grab a cheap and cheerful Union Flag umbrella from any souvenir shop, but James Smith & Sons is a world-class shop that has been making and selling them since 1830.

-Even better, they come with a lifetime guarantee.
-This is one umbrella you won’t want to leave on the tube!
+Even better, they come with a lifetime guarantee!
+This is one umbrella you won’t want to leave on the tube (but don't feel bad if you do - I've lost about a dozen that way).

 20. Toys and Games from Hamleys

-The store is staffed by delightful toy lovers who demo the products, magic tricks, and games, getting everyone involved.
-For the best gifts for kids, Hamleys should be top of your list!
+For the best gifts for kids, Hamleys should be top of your list.

 London Souvenir Shops and More